Octavia-Labs/octavia-token/README.md

 This repository is subject to the Business Source License.
 For more details, please refer to the [LICENSE.md](LICENSE.md) file.

-Please note the portion of the contracts utilsiing the OpenZepplin Library can be obtained at[OpenZepplin](https://github.com/OpenZeppelin/openzeppelin-contracts/) under the MIT License.
+Please note the portion of the contracts utilsiing the OpenZepplin Library can be obtained at [OpenZepplin](https://github.com/OpenZeppelin/openzeppelin-contracts/) under the MIT License.

 ## About Octavia Labs